AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 14.0
 ```

 What about the reciprocal?
 If we try to reproduce the procedure we just did for addition and multiplication we run into a serious issue.
 If we just reciprocate both sides of the interval, we get a sequence which begins with `(0, 0)`, since 0 is the reciprocal of infinity.
 The intervals then grow for a bit before eventually settling down.
 This means we need to drop an initial segment of our interval.
 As far as I can tell, dropping the first 3 entries guarantees correctness, but I'm honestly not sure why.
-Beyond that, the obvious implementation going through expanding and contracting doesn't work for some reason.

 If we go through the algebra to simplify that triple composition of expansion followed by reciprication followed by contraction, we find out that it's the same as `1-x` when `x` is positive and `-1-x` when `x` is negative.
 A similar calculation can be done for addition and multiplication, but the results are much more complicated.
 In this case, we get a simpler expression, and this does work.